WhackJobInt/postal3scriptdocs/docs/objects/timer.md

 <p>Checking for a non-existent Timer is not possible.
 You must pre-create all the timers you will use with <code>Timer [string],0</code> to ensure <code>IfAttr</code> will properly return zero value.</p>
 <p>The example below shows a piece of code that will always fail if <code>tCantHeal</code> doesn't exists, and instead of returning from it, it will continue to execute all the actions below it.
 </div>

+!!! tip "🪽 Postal 3 Angel-only feature"
+	Timers can have longer names

 <h1>Example</h1>
 <pre><code class="language-js">